techyizu/techyizu.github.io/events/fail-faster-2016.md

+# Fail Faster 2016!!

-# How to Fail Faster on your way to success in 2016?
+## How to Fail Faster on your way to success in 2016?

 <img class="hero_hidden" src="/events/images/fail_faster_logo.jpg" />